-Capital Storytelling was founded in 2018 by Sacramento State Professor, Lisa Cantrell.
+Capital Storytelling is an organization based in Sacramento, California.
+Our mission is to empower individuals by teaching them how to tell their own narratives and, in doing so, to foster empathy, compassion, and connection among those living in our city.
+We are committed to diversity and inclusivity, ensuring that all of our city’s stories are heard.
+We were founded in 2018 by Sacramento State Professor, Lisa Cantrell.
 Having experienced a change in her own life after hearing others’ personal stories, she launched the organization with funding from Sacramento State.
 In the first year of Capital Storytelling’s existence, Cantrell led community-wide workshops and organized events at Verge Center for the Arts in Sacramento, California.

 That same year, Capital Storytelling took on its first staff member– Kevin McLean (who was a student in the very first cohort of the Oral Storytelling 101 class!)– to host and organize the live events.
 In 2019, Victoria Boston and D’Adonis Moquette came aboard to offer their expertise in audio engineering to support our audio stories program.
-The organization became a 501c3 at the end of 2019 and in 2020 we were excited to take on Betsaida Lebron— a story coach, education curriculum developer, and the Director of Outreach who leads Capital Storytelling’s monthly Slam series.
+The organization became a 501c3 at the end of 2019 and in 2020 we were excited to take on Betsaida LeBron— a story coach, education curriculum developer, and the Director of Outreach who leads Capital Storytelling’s monthly Open Mic series.
 The organization now offers a wide range of classes including introductory oral storytelling, comedic storytelling, audio-radio storytelling, one-on-one story coaching, as well as special one day workshops with community members and businesses.
-Capital Storytelling has trained over 500 people since 2018 and draws in 100+ attendees to its events.
+Capital Storytelling has trained over 800 people since 2018 and draws in 100+ attendees to its events.